ylyamin/RT-Thread-on-Allwinner-D1H/documentation/Code_changes.md

 ## Conclude that at the original repository [RT-Thread](https://github.com/RT-Thread/rt-thread) the compilation is not streamlined for D1H [issue 9063](https://github.com/RT-Thread/rt-thread/issues/9063).
 So was performed fork from [v5.0.2](https://github.com/RT-Thread/rt-thread/releases/tag/v5.0.2) and introduced several changes to make it runnable in D1H.
-- All rt-thread folders moved to sub-folder rt-thread, also created folders for boorloaders, debugger, etc..
+- All rt-thread folders moved to sub-folder rt-thread, also created folders for bootloaders, debugger, etc..
 - bsp/allwinner/d1s/ was taken as base to development and renamed to bsp/allwinner/d1s_d1h/
 - Other bsp was removed